• Skip to main content

 • Mac

-When you make use of calculations in an Excel Pivot Table you may come across #DIV/0! error values.
-Let us go ahead and take a look at how to Fix Error Values in Pivot Table.
+When you make use of calculations in an Excel Pivot Table, your Pivot Table may come out with some Empty cells and cells with #DIV/0! error values.

 Fix Error Values in Pivot Table

-Luckily, it is possible to fix such error values in an Excel Pivot Table by making Excel replace such Error Values by a Custom defined value or Text.
+If the reason for #DIV/0! error values in a Pivot Table is due to a number being divided by zero, this can be easily fixed by making Microsoft Excel replace such Error Values by a Custom defined value or Text.

-From our experience, #DIV/0! errors in Pivot Table occur due to an incorrect formula or calculation errors in the Source Data File being used by the Pivot Table.
+However, #DIV/0! and other types of error values in a Pivot Table can also be caused due to calculation errors and Incorrect formulas in the Data Source File being used by the Pivot Table.

 Pivot Table With #DIV/0!
 Errors

-If you are completely satisfied with the formulas and calculations in Source Data File, you can follow the steps below to fix #DIV/0! error in Pivot Table (if it is still there).
+If you are completely satisfied with the formulas and calculations in Source Data File, you can follow the steps below to fix #DIV/0! error in Pivot Table (if they are still there).

 Open Pivot Table Options